Sustainable Procurement Tools

 Employment: SMEs, social enterprises, supported businesses and third sector

-This guidance is concerned with procurements where engagement of SMEs, the third sector, and supported businesses is considered to be relevant and proportionate.
+This guidance relates to procurements where engagement of SMEs, the third sector, and supported businesses is considered to be relevant and proportionate.

 It is part of a series of guides which support the sustainable procurement duty tools to help public sector organisations embed sustainability into their procurement processes.